walles/numbervaders/README.md

 * Remove click handler from GameView to force full screen, but verify that swiping down from the top still works
 * Adapt font sizes to screen
-* Make an icon
-* Make a "Feature Graphics"
-* Add a privacy policy

 # TODO Misc
 * Actually publish on Google Play